 - Take the cheesecake out of the roasting pan and chill in the fridge overnight.

 - To remove the cheesecake from the pan, run a paring knife around the sides.
 Open the pan and remove the ring.

 - To remove the bottom of the pan, briefly heat up the underside above a stove burner or using a creme brûlée torch.
 Gently slide a knife or spatula underneath to release the bottom and slide off onto the serving plate.

 - Make the Chocolate Ganache: Scald heavy cream (should be steaming but not boiling) in the microwave or stove top.
 Pour cream over chocolate morsels and let sit for 10 minutes.
 Whisk until smooth and shiny.
+Whisk in espresso powder.
 Let cool until warm but not hot to the touch.

 - Spread ganache over the top of the cheesecake, leaving a little bit of room around the edge to avoid dripping.
 Sprinkle ganache with chocolate shavings.
 Cut a slice and enjoy!